 Niah McGiff

 McGiff was awarded First Place in the RISE Emerging Artist Competition and will present work at the Henley Festival in July 2026.
 Her current body of work, GRAVITY, will be shown in a solo exhibition in London this July, followed by a second presentation at Art Floor Gallery, Taipei, Taiwan in September, her first international showing.

-She is also curating and exhibiting in Common Matter on 11th June at One Navigator Square, Archway, London.
+She also recently curated and exhibited in Common Matter at One Navigator Square, Archway, London.

+Niah McGiff